ArtexJay/Obsidian-CyberGlow/README.md

 A mix of TriDiamond's Obsidianite and Deatau's 80s Glow themes for Obsidian.md but has gradually transformed into its own unique, minimalist and clean theme.

-This theme currently supports Deathau's highlights and Notation Color Blocks.

 ## Warning
 This theme does not work correctly as of yet with Mobile Obsidian.